mediastandardstrust/superfastmatch/docs/examples.rst

 Legislation
 -----------

-This is an exampe Django application that scrapes US Congress Bills puts them in a local sqlite database.
+This is an exampe Django application that scrapes US Congress Bills puts them in a local postgres database.
+The scraper depends on lxml which requires the libxml and libxslt dev libraries to build.
+On Ubuntu this can be achieved by:

+``sudo apt-get install libxml2-dev libxslt1-dev``

 The simplest way to use is: